Knight13/beta-VAE-disentanglement/README.md

 ## Training:
 As implemented in the paper, the gamma was chosen as 1000.
-The capacity parameter, C, was linearly increased from 0 to 50 over a course of 40 epochs and then kept constant till the end of training (40 epochs).
+The capacity parameter, C, was linearly increased from 0 to 50 over a course of 150 epochs and then kept constant till the end of training (200 epochs).
 The bottlenecks for Celeb-A and the 3D-Chairs experiment were taken as 32 and 16 respectively.
 As in the paper, the optimizer and the base learning rate were selected to be ADAM and 5e-4 respectively.
+The [VAE model](src/architectures/deepmind_enc_model.pdf) was implemented as in the paper.

 ## To Use:
 ### For training